 Physical Characteristics

-It is hardy to zone 4 and is not frost tender.
-It is in leaf 6-Jan It is in flower from Feb to March, and the seeds ripen from May to June.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees.
+See above for USDA hardiness.
+It is hardy to UK zone 4 and is not frost tender.
+It is in leaf from January to June, in flower from February to March, and the seeds ripen from May to June.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees.

 Suitable for: medium (loamy) and heavy (clay) soils.
-Suitable pH: acid, neutral and basic (alkaline) soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It can grow in semi-shade (light woodland).
 It prefers moist soil.

 Habitats